345andrew/crypto-command/README.md

 To build the software
 `npm run build`

+To make crypto-command available in the terminal:
+`npm link`

 ## Run
 - Encrypt: `crypto-command -e <path of file to encrypt> <passphrase or key>`
 - Decrypt: `crypto-command -d <path of file to decrypt> <passphrase or key>`